syntaxlexx/sveltekit-soketi-fastify-prisma-demo/README.md

 The nature of `Pub/Sub` is really not bad for small-to-medium scale apps as compared to `Bidirectional Streaming`.
 For faster authentication of websocket, short-lived JsonWebTokens are a perfect and fast authentication mechanism.
 **Soketi** is mostly advertised and/or used with Laravel, but has been proven to work with other projects.
 It is **INSANELY** fast when you test on your own.

-However, for truly fast-paced live-chats, it would be better sticking to **bidirectional** Websockets, [As explained here](https://stackoverflow.com/questions/53689633/can-google-pub-sub-be-used-for-chat-messaging), [and this too.](https://stackoverflow.com/questions/71746954/pub-sub-vs-bidirectional-streaming-in-grpc-for-chat-service)
+However, for truly fast-paced live-chats, it would be better sticking to **bidirectional** Websockets, [As explained here](https://stackoverflow.com/questions/53689633/can-google-pub-sub-be-used-for-chat-messaging), [and here](https://ably.com/topic/pusher-vs-websockets), [and this too.](https://stackoverflow.com/questions/71746954/pub-sub-vs-bidirectional-streaming-in-grpc-for-chat-service)

-.. or use a service such as **Alby**!
+.. or use a service such as [**Ably**](https://ably.com/)!

 ## The Normal, Boring Docs
 > Boring is good